-- The Administrative Clerical Tuition Waiver Program.
-The Connecticut State University System (CSU) has an agreement with AFSCME Council 4 to provide a tuition waiver program to clerical employees, effective June 21, 2021.
+• Administrative Clerical Tuition Waiver Program

+The Connecticut State University System (CSU) has an agreement with AFSCME Council 4 to provide a tuition waiver program to clerical employees, effective through June 30, 2022.
 Members of the Administrative Clerical bargaining unit, who are permanent and work at least 20 hours weekly, may take up to two courses per semester at any of the four State universities, tuition free.
-During the fall 2018 semester, two (2) CCSU employees benefitted from this program: two (2) White females.
-During the spring 2019 semester, two (2) CCSU employee benefitted from this program: one (1) American Indian/Alaskan Native female and one (1) White female. - CCSU Scholarships.
+During the Fall 2021 semester, one (1) CCSU employee benefitted from this program: one (1) Hispanic female.
+During the Spring 2022 semester, one (1) CCSU employee benefitted from this program: one (1) Hispanic female.

+• CCSU Scholarships.
 Scholarship funds are available to assist classified employees and their dependent children with educational goals at Central Connecticut State University.
 The University designates funds for both the dependent children and the employees enrolled in courses.
 Each semester, the Human Resources Office sends mass mailings to all classified staff to notify them of this opportunity.
-Nine recipients received this scholarship during this reporting period: Fall 2018-one (1) White female, one (1) Black male and One (1) White male; spring 2019 one (1) White female.
-The total awarded was \$4,000.
+One recipient received this scholarship during this reporting period: Spring 2022 - one white male.
+The total awarded was \$1,000.

-Conferences and Workshops: Employees are provided with the opportunity to attend educational events occurring during normal working hours, usually requiring a travel authorization and normally lasting five days or less.
-Funds may be available under a union contract or department.

-Educational Leave: Employees can take time off with or without salary during normal working hours to attend courses or educational events usually lasting more than five days.
+- Conferences and Workshops: Employees are provided with the opportunity to attend educational events occurring during normal working hours, usually requiring a travel authorization and normally lasting five days or less.
+Funds may be available under a union contract or department. - Educational Leave: Employees can take time off with or without salary during normal working hours to attend courses or educational events usually lasting more than five days.